 The demanding craft of silversmithing was regulated by strict rules established by the guild: a silversmith began as an apprentice, then trained as a journeyman in another city, and was finally recognized as a master after the completion of his “masterpiece.”

 - Augsburg (Object made in)

 - 27.3 × 10.5 × 20.3 cm (10 3/4 × 4 1/8 × 8 in.)

-- Restricted gift of the Antiquarian Society, S. J. Phillips, and Frank Partridge, Ltd.; gift in honor of Charles C. Cunningham; Emily Crane Chadbourne Fund
+- Purchased with funds provided by the Antiquarian Society, S. J. Phillips, and Frank Partridge, Ltd.; gift in honor of Charles C. Cunningham; Emily Crane Chadbourne Fund